 Some of the largest cities in the state of Ohio are Columbus, Cleveland, and Cincinnati.
 All of these cities provide numerous librarian jobs in universities and specialty areas.
 Featured locations include Ohio State University campus libraries and the Columbus Metropolitan Library public system.

 The ALA designates graduate programs in library science that achieve high standards.
 This includes a reviewed curriculum that adequately prepares individuals for their profession with theory, principles, and practice.
-Becoming a licensed professional in a school setting in Ohio requires an MLIS with ALA accreditation.
+Becoming a licensed professional in a school setting in Ohio requires an MLIS degree with ALA accreditation.

 Ohio State University and Wright State University previously offered Master's degrees in library science and media.
 These were recognized by the American Association of School Librarians (AASL).
 Both universities still offer some educational programs that have been accredited by the Council for the Accreditation of Educator Preparation (CAEP).

-Campus-based and online ALA-Accredited library science degrees in Ohio
+List of the best campus-based and online ALA-Accredited library science degrees in Ohio

 Are There Online Library Science Degrees?